Sophietje/Verification-Tool-Overview/Tools/Checkers/nuXmv.md

 #### Related tools (tools mentioned or compared to in the paper):
 Successor of [[NuSMV]].
 [[NuRV]]: nuXmv extension for runtime verification.

+#### Meta
+:: PV2 :: checks user-specified properties of a transition system